 - Make sure all windows, mirrors, and outside lights are clean and unobstructed.
-Remove frost, snow, or ice. - Check that the hood and trunk are fully closed. - Check that any items you may be carrying with you inside are stored properly or fastened down securely.
+Remove frost, snow, or ice. - 2.
+Check that the hood and trunk are fully closed. - Visually check the tires.
+If a tire looks low, use a gauge to check its pressure. - Check that any items you may be carrying with you inside are stored properly or fastened down securely.

-- 4. Check the adjustment of the seat (see page 54). - Check the adjustment of the inside and outside mirrors (see page 60). - 6.
-Check the adjustment of the steering wheel (see page 44). - 7.
-Make sure the doors are securely closed and locked. - 8.
+- 5. Check the adjustment of the seat (see page 54). - Check the adjustment of the inside and outside mirrors (see page 60). - 7.
+Check the adjustment of the steering wheel (see page 44). - 8.
+Make sure the doors are securely closed and locked. - 9.
 Fasten your seat belt.
 Check that your passengers have fastened their seat belts (see page 7).

 - Turn the ignition ON (II).
-Check the indicator lights in the instrument panel. - 10.Start the engine (see page 113). - Check the gauges and indicator lights in the instrument panel (see page 33).
+Check the indicator lights in the instrument panel. - 11.
+Start the engine (see page 113). - Check the gauges and indicator lights in the instrument panel (see page 33).